Timeline for the day of the September 11 attacks: 9:00 a.m.

+9:25 (approx.) FAA Headquarters tells the Herndon Command Center to "get an awareness up to all the traffic management coordinators or the traffic management units to report any unusual circumstances direct to the Command Center of loss of identification, or any radio, uh, any unusual radio transmissions."

 9:25: ABC News correspondent John Nance mentions the possibility of the plane that hit the South Tower being a Boeing 767, among other types of planes.

-9:25: The Otis-based F-15s establish an air patrol over Manhattan.
+9:25: The Otis Air National Guard Base-based F-15s establish a Combat Air Patrol over Manhattan.

 9:25: A video teleconference begins to be set up in the White House Situation Room, led by Richard A. Clarke, a special assistant to the president, that eventually includes the CIA, the FBI, the departments of State, Justice, and Defense, and the FAA.

 9:25: The Associated Press informs CNN that the two plane crashes in the World Trade Center appeared to be an "act of terrorism".

-9:26: The FAA bans takeoffs of all civilian aircraft regardless of destination—a national groundstop.
+9:25: The Herndon Command Center's National Operations Manager, Ben Sliney, bans takeoffs of all civilian aircraft regardless of destination—a national groundstop.